aceholecousins/hoverbattle/devlog.md

 was about to tackle these bugs:
 * laser starts at weird origin in planck
-* one of the nashwan barrels does not collide with the environment in both physics engines
 * just noticed that p2 resets inertia when updating mass, so after I fixed that, the glider spins slower now, need to readjust

 next steps: